jtulick/excercise/README.md

-##Setup
+##Setup/Requirements

-The only required prerequisite is ruby 2.3.1,  which can be obtained @ https://www.ruby-lang.org/en/documentation/installation/
+Ruby 2.3.1,  which can be obtained @ https://www.ruby-lang.org/en/documentation/installation/

+Trollop which can be installed using the command:
+`gem install trollop`

 Clone the exercise from github
 ```